Times have sure changed!

 The 1099 model sort of sits somewhere between being a self-employed private contractor and being employed by a gym or facility.

-How this works is that the gym will contract you as a PT to run sessions with existing members, and instead of paying you a salary, they simply charge a commission based on an agreed split.
+This is because the gym will contract you as a Head Trainer to run sessions with existing members and personal training clients, and instead of paying you a fixed salary, they simply charge a commission based on an agreed split.

 Unlike self-employment where you get to set your own pricing structures and service packages, the 1099 model means you have to adhere to the gym’s price points and training models.

-Online coaching entails creating and delivering prescribed health and fitness solutions through an online platform.
+Online coaching entails creating and delivering prescribed health and fitness solutions based on client health and fitness goals through an online platform or social media.

 The entrepreneurial nature of online coaching means you can earn more by essentially doing less.